To measure the success of your SEO campaign, you’ll need to track a variety of metrics.

 - The number of domains linking to your site

 - The number of outbound links (high DR sites that only link to a few other domains increase receiving sites’ DR more than those that link to many websites)

+So, how do you read Ahrefs metrics?
 Checking DR in Ahrefs is easy.
 Go to Ahrefs Site Explorer and paste the domain URL you want to analyse.
-Ahrefs will then evaluate the page and provide a DR score between 0 and 100 in the results below.
+Ahrefs will then evaluate the page and provide a DR score between 0 and 100 with their domain rating checker.